Eflornithine: Excess facial hair in women

+Neuroblastoma

+In the US, eflornithine is indicated to reduce the risk of relapse in people with high-risk neuroblastoma.

 Contraindications

 Topical

-Topical use is contraindicated in people hypersensitive to eflornithine or to any of the excipients.

-Throughout clinical trials, data from a limited number of exposed pregnancies indicate that there is no clinical evidence that treatment with Vaniqa adversely affects pregnant women or fetuses.
+Throughout clinical trials, data from a limited number of exposed pregnancies indicate that there is no clinical evidence that treatment with eflornithine adversely affects pregnant women or fetuses.

 Oral administration

-When taken orally the risk-benefit should be assessed in people with impaired renal function or pre-existing hematologic abnormalities, as well as those with eighth-cranial-nerve impairment.

 Adequate and well-controlled studies with eflornithine have not been performed regarding pregnancy in humans.
 Eflornithine should only be used during pregnancy if the potential benefit outweighs the potential risk to the fetus.
 However, since African trypanosomiasis has a high mortality rate if left untreated, treatment with eflornithine may justify any potential risk to the fetus.

 Side effects

 Eflornithine is not genotoxic; no tumour-inducing effects have been observed in carcinogenicity studies, including one photocarcinogenicity study.
 No teratogenic effects have been detected.

 Topical

-The topical form of elflornithine is sold under the brand name Vaniqa.
+The topical form of eflornithine is sold under the brand name Vaniqa.
 The most frequently reported side effect is acne (7–14%).
 Other side effects commonly (> 1%) reported are skin problems, such as skin reactions from in-growing hair, hair loss, burning, stinging or tingling sensations, dry skin, itching, redness or rash.